maconard/RIOT_leader-election/README.md

 grid - An `r x c` matrix of nodes where every node can bidirectionally communicate with the `(r-1,c)`, `(r,c-1)`, `(r+1,c)`, `(r,c+1)` neighbor nodes (if they exist -- it doesn't wrap around the edge of the grid). `--d uni` is not supported as there's no effective way to automate that; you would have to manually define for every grid node where the unidirectional links are.

+mesh - A grid (above) with 45 degree neighbors instead of 90 degree neighbors

-mesh - All `N` nodes are neighboring every other node -- everyone can talk to anyone (i.e. a node's local neighborhood is the whole network).
+complete - All `N` nodes are neighboring every other node -- everyone can talk to anyone (i.e. a node's local neighborhood is the whole network).

 star - One central hub and the remaining `N-1` nodes are each connected to only it.
 With this topology if an outer node dies it doesn't affect any routes through the network, but the central hub node has a lot of traffic.

 ### Output
 - A topology.xml file intended to be consumed by RIOT's desvirt/vnet tools.
 - A cleanup.sh script that will delete all the taps/tuns that desvirt/vnet will create for the network.
 Takes your project name as the one command line argument, in order to cleanup .elf files.
-- An elf.sh install script to duplicate your project elf file for each node ID (run after you've made your project).
-Takes your project name as its one command line argument, in order to duplicate the .elf file.
+- An elf.sh install script to duplicate your project elf file for each node ID (run after you've made your project) if you need a copy of it for each node (use topology gen with --m 1).
+Takes your project name as its one command line argument, in order to duplicate the correct .elf file.

 ## `install_topology`
 A simple script that moves the output file from the topology generator to the desvirt working directory.
+Depends on the RIOTBASE environment variable.

 ### Command Line Arguments

 $1: the topology.xml file to install for desvirt

 ## `riot`
-A simple script that makes it easier to use desvirt
+A simple script that makes it easier to use desvirt.
+Requires that desvirt is already built.

 ### Command Line Arguments